nnamon/ctf101-systems-2016/README.md

 # ctf101-systems-2016

-ctf101 systems security repository
+ctf101 systems security repository.
+Day two of the workshop.

 ## Objective

 By the end of the workshop, participants should be aware of the skills and some of the tools required to develop exploits for systems based applications.

 ## Syllabus